 After Crawl Space & Basement Technologies of North Carolina completes your waterproofing project, your home will be covered with our Lifetime Warranty, which can be transferred to a new owner of your home for FREE!

-CBTofNC will waterproof your crawl space to PERMANENTLY keep it free of mold and pests.
+Crawl space waterproofing is the only way to PERMANENTLY keep it free of mold and pests.
 Our lifetime warranty guarantees a clean and moisture free crawl space for your Cary home!